oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 if you need to generate code for another language the changes you need to make to this tool are mostly trivial, as long as the language supports some kind of enums.

-The whole process will be split into serveral parts the keep every post to a managable length.
-In this part I will give an overview of the language we will implement and give a general outlook what to expect.

 ## The Scripting Language

-Before we can start programming we should first talk about the scripting language.
+Before we can start programming we should first talk about _the language_.
+The single purpose of _the language_ is to tell the generator how the C file should look.
+So there is no need to support any arithmetic operations.
+As a result _the language_ is more of a markup language, that tells the generator how the C file should look.

-The generator is basically a transpiler, that takes in a custom made language and translate it to a _real_ programming language (in my case C).

-A transpiler is pretty similar to a compiler, but instead of producing machine code as output the transpiler outputs a different programming lanuage.

-If you want to transpile into another language the syntax of the scripting language may need to change, but I think as long as the language supports some kind of enums these changes are trivial.
+>   I have no idea how to name this language so I'm just gonna call it _the language_, until I come up with something
+    better.

-The language needs to fullfill a distinctive set of requirements which are heavilly dependent on the target language the generator should transpile to.
+The syntax and the features of _the language_ are heavilly dependent on the target language the generator should generate.
+During development of the generator _the language_ underwent many changes (mostly during the first attempt) and like every other programming language the scripting language will continue to be in (nearly) constant development.

-The language is highly specified and underwent many changes as I was developing the generator (mostly during the first attempt) and I do not think this is the final version of the language.
-But it does what I want for now, and thats all that really matters.

-Like every other programming language the scripting language will be in (nearly) constant development.
-So the language will mature and evolve with time.
+So _the language_ will mature and evolve with time, but for now it does everything I need.

-The language ignores whitespaces like newlines and tabs, so how you want to format the code is up to you.

-Comments starts with a '#' and continue to the end of the line.
+Let's start with the syntax of _the language_.
+The first thing to know is _the language_ ignores whitespaces like newlines and tabs, so indentation doesn't matter and how you want to format the code is up to you.
+And Comments starts with a '#' and continue to the end of the line.

->   For now the transpiler ignores comments, but it could be useful to just copy them into the header file.
+>   For now the generator ignores comments, but it could be useful to just copy them into the header file.

-Since the transpiler just translates the script into header and source file, the language does not support any arithmetic operations.
-It is just going to be used to generate C-files, that are then used in a program.

 In C (and C++) header files should have a way to avoid double inclusion and we want to stay standard (so no _#pragma once_), we need some way to define an include guard.
 And I dont think automatically generating the name for the guard is worth the effort.
-So the first line of every script must be 'define' followed by an identifier representing the name.
+So the first line of every script must be _define_ followed by an identifier representing the name.

 {% highlight c linenos %}